inlab-geo/inlab-show-and-tell-2025/README.md

 https://inlab.au/blog/post-7/

-The workshop thought to provide a hands-on introduction to CoFI, illustrated through interactive problem solving.
+The workshop seeks to provide a hands-on introduction to CoFI, illustrated through interactive problem solving.
 All the materials, including slides and Python notebooks are going to be kept in this repository.
 So you can always check back this repository after this workshop for reference.